shwilliam/vue-loading-button/README.md

 ## Installation

-Install the package from npm by running
+Install the package from npm by running:

 ```
 $ npm i vue-loading-button